 The U.S. dollar is our functional and reporting currency.
-Since 2015 and throughout 2017, most of our revenues were denominated in U.S. dollars and the remainder of our revenues was denominated in euros and British pound, and most of our expenses were denominated in U.S. dollars and the remaining expenses were denominated in NIS and euros.
+Since 2015, most of our revenues were denominated in U.S. dollars and the remainder of our revenues was denominated in euros and British pound, and most of our expenses were denominated in U.S. dollars and the remaining expenses were denominated in NIS and euros.
 Accordingly, any appreciation of the NIS or Euro relative to the U.S. dollar would adversely impact our net loss or net income, if any.
 For example, we are exposed to the risks that the shekel may appreciate relative to the dollar, or, if the shekel instead devalues relative to the dollar, that the inflation rate in Israel may exceed such rate of devaluation of the shekel, or that the timing of such devaluation may lag behind inflation in Israel.
 In any such event, the dollar cost of our operations in Israel would increase and our dollar-denominated results of operations would be adversely affected.

 We cannot predict any future trends in the rate of inflation in Israel or the rate of devaluation (if any) of the shekel against the dollar.
-For example, while the shekel appreciated against the dollar at a rate of approximately 0.1% during the fiscal year of 2018, the rate of devaluation of the shekel against the dollar was approximately 7% in 2017.
-In 2018 and 2017, this had the effect of increasing the dollar cost of our operations in Israel.
+For example, while the shekel appreciated against the dollar at a rate of approximately 8% during the fiscal year of 2019, the rate of devaluation of the shekel against the dollar was approximately 7% in 2017.
+This had the effect of increasing the dollar cost of our operations in Israel.
 If the dollar cost of our operations in Israel increases once again, our dollar-measured results of operations will be adversely affected.
 Our operations also could be adversely affected if we are unable to effectively hedge against currency fluctuations in the future.

 We have in the past engaged in limited hedging activities, and we may enter into other hedging arrangements with financial institutions from time to time.
 Any hedging strategies that we may implement in the future to mitigate currency risks, such as forward contracts, options and foreign exchange swaps related to transaction exposures may not eliminate our exposure to foreign exchange fluctuations.
-For further information, see "Part II, Item 7A Quantitative and Qualitative Disclosures About Market Risk" and "Risk Factors-The economic effects of 'Brexit' may affect relationships with existing and future customers and could have an adverse impact on our business and operating results."
+For further information, see "Part I, Item 1A.
+Risk Factors-The economic effects of 'Brexit' may affect relationships with existing and future customers and could have an adverse impact on our business and operating results."